nsangani/nsangani/README.md

 - I have background in building NGS protein-RNA interaction pipeline.
 - 📫 How to reach me: nsangani@iu.edu
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I summited one of the steepest and dangerous Angel's Landing trail in Zion National Park.
+- ⚡ Fun fact: I have visited more than 10 national parks.
+Ask me which ones.